oikos-cash/oikos-docs-bsc/content/contracts/FeePool.md

 ### `setRewardsToDistribute`

-Adds a quantity of SNX to the current fee period's total of rewards to be distributed.
+Adds a quantity of OKS to the current fee period's total of rewards to be distributed.

 ??? example "Details"